 - Lloyd Staples Fellowship (undergraduate and graduate students in geological sciences)

 - James C. Stovall Fellowship Fund (awards to undergraduate students of geological sciences)

 Several cash prizes are awarded for student essays and other competitions.
-The Department of Women’s and Gender Studies administers the Bruce M. Abrams Award in Lesbian, Gay, Bisexual Studies.
+The Department of Women’s, Gender, and Sexuality Studies administers the Bruce M. Abrams Award in Lesbian, Gay, Bisexual Studies.
 The winning undergraduate project, which may be from any discipline, is honored with a $500 prize.

 The Department of Mathematics administers the William Lowell Putnam examination, a national competition offering prizes to top finishers.

 The George W. Cherry Speech Award is a scholarship given to the best public speaker in the forensics program.